This is an organic farm, developed since the 1980s. We combine traditional methods with creative approaches, and love to learn new ideas.

 There are many things you can do here, depending on your interests.
 The Big Boss is the weather.
 If the conditions are good, there are a lot of different tasks, all of the time, everywhere.
 If it's rainy, we might take a few days off in the middle of the week.

 My work also depends a lot on my daughters.
 They come with me to feed the cows or on the tractor, but if they connect, they might want to stay with you.
-So I might ask you to play and to look after them sometimes.
 My girls speak French mainly.
 I try to speak German with them and they are used to English too.